h9h/soa-dashboard/frontend/src/customisation/README.md

 1: File: **configuration.config.js**

-Configuration of different stages, identified by Key and given an url:
+Configuration of different stages, identified by key and given an url:

 ```
 export const getDefaultUmgebungen = {